 Log data aggregation has become perhaps the single most important factor in scaling log collection to the demands of large enterprises.
 Without it, the ability to perform real-time correlation and analysis of events is impossible, which can hamper threat detection and the ability to take appropriate countermeasures in a timely manner.
 However, log aggregation is often performed at multiple levels and at different stages in this process.
-Let’s first take at look at log aggregate at the workstation, or user level.
+Let’s first take a look at log aggregation at the workstation or user level.

 What’s that?
 It’s one of those incremental operating system improvements we just mentioned.
 Security relies on logging.
 The availability of diverse, meaningful logs is a must for a SIEM to be able to assess not only threat levels but also how, when, and where a suspicious event is happening.
 In the late 2010s, Apple decided that a more modern approach was needed to meet today’s more challenging demands of application and security logging.